 - When the engine is running, avoid making noise and chops near the other users. - Respect speed limits. - If this boat is equipped with a fixed blade propeller, when sailing at speeds over 8 knots it is essential to leave the reverse gear control in neutral. - To start the engine again, reduce the speed of the boat when sailing (in order to be able to disengage the clutch before starting it again).

-- Do not change the propeller without specialist's advice. - Regularly check the anode for corrosion, at least 2 times a year. - Change the anode if necessary (Before it lost 50% of its weight). - Use anodes corresponding to the zone of navigation of the boat (fresh water / sea water).
+- Do not change the propeller without specialist's advice. - Regularly check the anode (at the end of the drive shaft) for corrosion, at least 2 times a year.